-- 222. Defendants' conduct, described herein, violated the "unlawful" prong of the UCL by violating the CLRA and FAL (see infra at Count VI and VII). - 223.
-Defendants' conduct, described herein, violated the "fraudulent" prong of the UCL by making the Misrepresentations. - 224.
+- 239. Defendants' conduct, described herein, violated the "unlawful" prong of the UCL by violating the CLRA and FAL (see infra at Count VI and VII). - 240.
+Defendants' conduct, described herein, violated the "fraudulent" prong of the UCL by making the Misrepresentations. - 241.
 Defendants' acts, omissions, misrepresentations, practices, and non-disclosures as alleged herein constitute "unfair" business acts and practices under the UCL.
 Defendants' conduct offends public policy against false advertising.
 Federal law states that an advertisement must be truthful, not misleading.
 Defendants' conduct is also immoral, unethical, and unscrupulous because it seeks to capitalize on consumer's desire for pain relief products through false and misleading representations.
-Thus, the injuries suffered by Plaintiff Lucero and the California Sub-Class members outweigh any conceivable benefit to consumers or competition that may derive from Defendants' conduct. - 225.
-Plaintiffs, the Class and California Sub-Class members suffered lost money or property as a result of Defendants' UCL violations because they would not have purchased Tommie Copper Products if they knew the truth about the Products. - 226.
-Plaintiff Lucero and the California Sub-Class members seek an order enjoining Defendants from continuing to conduct business through unlawful, unfair, or fraudulent acts and practices, and to commence a corrective advertising campaign.
+Thus, the injuries suffered by Plaintiff Lucero and the California Sub-Class Members outweigh any conceivable benefit to consumers or competition that may derive from Defendants' conduct. - 242.
+Plaintiffs, the Class, and California Sub-Class Members suffered lost money or property as a result of Defendants' UCL violations because they would not have purchased Tommie Copper Products, or would not have paid as much for them, if they knew the truth about the Products. - 243.
+Plaintiff Lucero and the California Sub-Class Members seek an order enjoining Defendants from continuing to conduct business through unlawful, unfair, or fraudulent acts and practices, and to commence a corrective advertising campaign.